Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

-Of course, prompt engineering is not a one-size-fits-all solution and different LLMs respond differently to the same prompt, and behavior for the same LLM is likely to change over time as the model is updated by its vendor, so what exactly constitutes a "good" persona definition is subject to change.
+Of course, prompt engineering is not a one-size-fits-all solution and different LLMs respond differently to the same prompt, and behavior for the same LLM is likely to change over time as the model is updated by its vendor, so what exactly constitutes a `good` persona definition is subject to change.

 .. _funnel: